-- E1.5 To apply the requirements of the Strategic Director of Resources in the maintenance, preparation and operation of financial systems, form of accounts, supporting financial records and procedures. - E1.6 To make sure that accounting records are properly maintained and held securely. - E1.7 To make sure that vouchers and documents supporting financial transactions or decisions are not destroyed except in accordance with arrangements approved by the Strategic Director of Resources. - E1.8 To make sure that a complete management trail, allowing financial transactions to be traced from the original document to the accounting records, and vice versa, is maintained. - E1.9 To incorporate appropriate controls and checks to make sure that, where relevant: - all input is genuine, complete, accurate, timely and not previously processed - all processing is carried out in an accurate, complete and timely manner - output from the system is complete, accurate and timely. - E1.10 To make sure that the organisational structure provides an appropriate segregation of duties to provide adequate internal controls and minimise the risk of fraud or other malpractice.
+- E1.5 To comply with the requirements of the Director of Finance in the maintenance, preparation and operation of financial systems, form of accounts, supporting financial records and procedures. - E1.6 To comply fully with the Council's Data Protection policy. - E1.7 To make sure that vouchers and documents supporting financial transactions or decisions are retained inline with the Council's document retention policy. - E1.8 To make sure that a complete management trail, allowing financial transactions to be traced from the original document to the accounting records, and vice versa, is maintained. - E1.9 To incorporate appropriate controls and checks to make sure that, where relevant: - all input is genuine, complete, accurate, timely and not previously processed - all processing is carried out in an accurate, complete and timely manner - output from the system is complete, accurate and timely. - E1.10 To make sure that the organisational structure provides an appropriate segregation of duties to provide adequate internal controls and minimise the risk of fraud or other malpractice. - E1.11 To establish and keep up to date a Scheme of Delegation identifying officers authorised to act upon the Chief Officer's behalf. - E1.12 To ensure that the Council complies with Payment Card Industry Data Security Standards (PCI DSS) to ensure the Council is authorised to process Visa and MasterCard transactions - E1.13 To comply with the copyright, designs and patents legislation and, in particular, to make sure that: - only software legally acquired and installed by the Council is used on the Council's computers - employees are aware of the provisions of the legislation - in developing systems, due regard is given to the issue of intellectual property rights.